South Shetland Islands

 The South Shetland Islands are a group of Antarctic islands located in the Drake Passage with a total area of 3687 km2.
 They lie about 120 km north of the Antarctic Peninsula, and between 430 and 900 km southwest of the nearest point of the South Orkney Islands.
 By the Antarctic Treaty of 1959, the islands' sovereignty is neither recognized nor disputed by the signatories.
 According to British government language on the topic, "the whole of Antarctica is protected in the interests of peace and science."

 The islands have been claimed by three countries, beginning with the United Kingdom since 1908 (since 1962 as part of the equally unrecognized British Antarctic Territory).
-The islands are also claimed by the governments of Chile (since 1940, as part of the Antártica Chilena province), and by Argentina (since 1943, as part of Argentine Antarctica, Tierra del Fuego Province).
+The islands are also claimed by the governments of Chile (since 1940, as part of the Antártica Chilena province), and by Argentina (since 1943, as part of Argentine Antarctica, Tierra del Fuego Province), both equally unrecognized.

 Several countries maintain research stations on the islands.
 Most of them are situated on King George Island, benefitting from the airfield of the Chilean base Eduardo Frei.

 Sixteen research stations are in different parts of the islands, with Chilean stations being the greatest in number.